Farrah Abraham Busts Out Of Revealing Crop Top At 90210’s Peach Pit

 Little Sophia wore a cute pink outfit, which included a sweater with an ice cream cone on the front.
 She had her dark hair parted down the middle and styled in loose strands that fell around her shoulders.

-However, Farrah’s ensemble wasn’t that innocent.
+However, Farrah’s ensemble wasn’t as innocent.
 Abraham wore a leopard-print crop top with puffy sleeves and an extremely low cut.
 The shirt could barely contain Farrah’s massive cleavage, as she left very little to the imagination with the tiny top.

 The reality star’s tiny waist and extremely toned abs were also on full display in the outfit.
-Farrah added a pair of high-waisted, black pants and some leopard-print shoes to complete her look.
+Farrah added a pair of high-waisted black pants and some leopard-print shoes to complete her look.

 Meanwhile, Abraham had her long, light brown hair pulled back on top and styled in straight strands that fell down her back and over her shoulders.

-She also donned a full face of makeup for the outing, which include thick lashes, dark eyebrows, pink eye shadow, and a bronzed glow.
-She also added pink blush on her cheeks and a light pink color on her looks to finish off her glam style.
+She also donned a full face of makeup for the outing, which included thick lashes, dark eyebrows, pink eye shadow, and a bronzed glow.
+She also added pink blush on her cheeks and a light pink color on her lips to finish off her glam style.

 View this post on Instagram